circlefin/circle-ecosystem/README.md

 # Circle Ecosystem Catalog

-The goal of this repository is to track the ecosystem of decentralized or centralized applications that leverage Circle's products across any supported blockchains.
+The goal of this repository is to track the ecosystem of decentralized or centralized applications that leverage Circle/Centre products across any supported blockchains.

 To contribute to this catalog, please propose a PR with the following files by following the templates below: